Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Explanation quality metrics

-\textbf{Complexity} refers to the cognitive burden associated with parsing an explanation\citep{bhatt2020evaluating, chalasani2020concise,nguyen2020quantitative}.
-In general, a less complex explanation is easier for a human to understand, making complexity a common proxy for understandability~\citep{cowan2001magical, molnar2020interpretable}.
-Following \citep{bhatt2020evaluating}, given an instance $\vx$ with prediction $f(\vx)$ and explanation $\vz$, we formally define \textit{complexity} as:
+\textbf{Complexity} refers to the cognitive burden associated with parsing an explanation~\cite{chalasani2020concise}.
+In general, a less complex explanation is easier for a human to understand, making complexity a common proxy for understandability~\cite{molnar2020interpretable}.
+Following \cite{bhatt2020evaluating}, given an example $\vx$ with prediction $f(\vx)$ and explanation $\vz$, the \textit{complexity} can be computed as: